BaseMax/github-actions-compile-golang/README.md

 Whenever you push to the main branch or create a pull request, the GitHub Action will automatically:

 - Check out the code.
-- Set up the GCC compiler.
+- Set up the Golang compiler.
 - Compile the program.
 - Run the program to verify that the compilation was successful.
 - You can view the results of the action under the Actions tab of the GitHub repository.